UberEther/jwk/README.md

 This library builds upon [node-jose](https://github.com/cisco/node-jose) and [auto-refresh-from-url](https://github.com/UberEther/auto-refresh-from-url) to allow for loading of JWK sets from a URL (with periodic or on-demand refresh) and performing JKA and JKS operations.

 All asynchronous methods return Bluebird promises.
+If you require callbacks, you can use the [Bluebird nodeify method](https://github.com/petkaantonov/bluebird/blob/master/API.md#nodeifyfunction-callback--object-options---promise).
+For example: ```foo.somethingTharReturnsPromise().nodeify(callback);```

 Keys are reloaded from the URL as per auto-refresh-from-url settings (which can be passed through via the constructor).
 Additionally, keys are (by default) refreshed if a key is not found or no valid key is found for a signature or encryption operation.